johnmathews/johnmathews.github.io.old/content/articles/20170428_pelican_blog.md

 ## Plugins

 One thing I didn't want when moving away from Wordpress was a site bloated with features that didn't make the content easier to read.
-However I found I still needed a few plugins to optimise my site and provide some basic functionality that doesnt come with the vanilla Pelican.
+However I found I still needed a few plugins to optimise my site and provide some basic functionality that doesn't come with the vanilla Pelican.

 ### iPython notebooks